-In the House of Representatives, 106 members voted for all 38 of the deregulatory measures covered in this report that came to a House floor vote, and 195 members voted for every one of the bills on which they took a vote (some Representatives did not vote on one or more bills for one reason or another).
+In the House of Representatives, 106 members voted for all 38 of the deregulatory measures covered in this report that came to a House floor vote, and another 89 members voted to advance every one of the bills on which they took a vote (some Representatives did not vote on one or more bills for one reason or another).
 Table 1 (p.
 41) lists these 195 House members, all of whom are Republicans.

 An additional 43 House members-also all Republicans-opposed at least one bill but voted for 90 percent or more of the bills (at least 34 of the 38).
 Table 2 (p.
 42) lists those 43 Representatives.
 Table 3 (p.
-43) lists the nine Representatives, two Democrats and seven Republicans, who voted for between 75 and 90 percent of the bills.
+43) lists the nine Representatives, two Democrats and seven Republicans, who opposed at least one but voted for between 75 and 90 percent of the bills.
 Table 4 (p.
-43) lists the 13 Representatives-all Democrats-who voted for between 50 percent and 75 percent of the deregulatory bills.
+43) lists the 13 Representatives-all Democrats-who opposed at least one, but voted for between 50 percent and 75 percent of the deregulatory bills.

-Rep. Walter C. Jones (NC-3) stood out among Republicans, voting against 25 (66 percent) of the deregulatory bills; no other member of his party voted against more than 5 bills.
+Rep. Walter C. Jones (NC-3) stood out among Republicans, voting against 25 (66 percent) of the deregulatory bills on the House floor; no other member of his party voted against more than five bills.

-Those who most consistently opposed deregulatory measures-voting against 36 of the 38 bills-were eight Democrats: Adriano Espaillat (NY-13), Jared Huffman (CA-2), Mark DeSaulnier (CA-11), Pramila Jayapal (WA-7), Raul Grijalva (AZ-3), Ro Khanna (CA-17), Janice Danoff Schakowsky (IL-9), and Jerrold Nadler (NY-10).
+Those who most consistently opposed deregulatory measures-voting against 36 of the 38 bills-were eight Democrats: Adriano Espaillat (NY-13), Jared Huffman (CA-2), Mark DeSaulnier (CA-11), Pramila Jayapal (WA-7), Raul Grijalva (AZ-3), Ro Khanna (CA-17), Jan Schakowsky (IL-9), and Jerrold Nadler (NY-10).